PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 1000000

-Maximum number of DNS cache entries.
+Maximum number of DNS record cache entries, shared by all threads since 4.4.0.
-1 million per thread will generally suffice for most installations.
+Each entry associates a name and type with a record set.
+The size of the negative cache is 10% of this number.

 .. _setting-max-cache-ttl: